zacharyvoase/teena/README.md

   [tornado]: http://www.tornadoweb.org/

-The first version of this library contains implementations of `tee` and `splice` which operate on files, sockets, and file descriptors.
+The first version of this library will contain implementations of `tee` and `splice` which operate on files, sockets, and file descriptors.
 There’s also a `Capture` class which behaves like `StringIO`, but it has a `fileno()` and so can be used where a real file descriptor is needed.